gmalawarayan/malaw-raspberry-pi-projects/README.md

 sudo systemctl --type=service --state=active
 ```

-If Pi is connected over a LAN Cable, disable wifi by using this command
+If RaspberryPi is connected over a LAN Cable, disable WiFi by using this command

 ```bash
 sudo systemctl disable wpa_supplicant.service